NEW YORK — Actress Natasha Richardson has died, IrishCentral has learned exclusively.

 Richardson, the wife of Irish superstar Liam Neeson, suffered a "traumatic head injury" after a skiing accident in the Quebec resort of Mont Tremblan.

-Neeson, who was filming in Toronto at the time, flew to Montreal to be with her until she was transfered to New York.
+Neeson, who was filming in Toronto at the time, flew to Montreal to be with her until she was transferred to New York.

 Neeson himself was almost killed in a motorcycle accident in 2000.
 He was riding his bike in upstate New York when a deer ran in front of the bike, causing a terrible collision.
 Neeson suffered a broken pelvis, broken heel and a number of abrasions from the accident, and spent months undergoing grueling physical therapy.